TheNewNormal/corectl.app/readme.md

 Open the downloaded `DMG` file and drag the App to /Applications, and start the `Corectl` from there.

-You will be asked for your Mac user password, which will used to start `corectld` server as `root` is needed for the network to work.
-The password will be safely stored in your macOS `keychain`.
+Everytime you start App will be asked for your Mac user password, which will used to start `corectld` server as `root` is needed for the network to work.

 How it works
 ------------
 When you start `Corectl` app, you will find a small icon with the CoreOS logo with X (X means [xhyve](https://github.com/mist64/xhyve)) in the Status Bar.

+- Local Docker registry runs on `192.168.64.1:5000` and images are stored under `~/.coreos/registry/` and it can be shared between all VMs.

 Under menu you will be able:

 - To see that Server is running